Institute of Modern Languages Research

 The Institute of Modern Languages Research is a research institution associated with the University of London.
 A constituent institute of the School of Advanced Study based on the second floor of the Senate House, the Institute of Modern Languages Research promotes and facilitates national and international collaborative, cross-disciplinary and cross-cultural research by means of seminars, lectures, workshops, colloquia, conferences, a fellowships programme, and its various research centres.
+In October 2022, it changed its name to Institute of Languages, Cultures and Societies.

 History

 The Institute of Germanic Studies was founded in 1950 to promote and facilitate the study of German-speaking cultures.
 It was joined in 1989 by the Institute of Romance Studies, which was founded to promote and facilitate the study of Romance language-speaking cultures.
 The two institutes were merged in 2004 to form the new Institute of Germanic & Romance Studies.
 It became the Institute of Modern Languages Research in 2013, when its Euro-centric focus began broadening significantly to encompass the study of all languages currently spoken around the world.
 The institute has since also come to engage directly in emerging interlingual and inter-disciplinary topics such as translingualism and translation.

 From April 2021 it has further broadened its scope as it has included Latin American Studies through the establishment of the Centre for Latin American and Caribbean Studies (CLACS), formerly the Institute of Latin American Studies (ILAS).